cerafinn/code-quiz/readme.md

 <br />

 ## General Information
 The website contains a short Javascript quiz.
-There is a timer a
+There is a timer and the scores are saved to the local storage

 <br />